a-belevich/blog/averages_in_metrics.md

 While trying to debug this behavior I found something else: both interesting and counter-intuitive (to me).

 First, the setup.
 The service publishes a Prometheus counter of requests with `grpc_success` label.
 Let's call it `requests`.
-Due to the large number of requests and slowness of frequent calculations of the rate, it applies a recording rule that aggregates requests rate over 1 minute.
+Due to the large number of requests and slowness of frequent rate calculations, it applies a recording rule that aggregates requests rate over 1 minute.
 Let's call the derivative metric `requests:rate1m`.
-Technically, in Prometheus terms, it's a counter, but it contains the average per-second requests rate over a minute-long interval; not the monotonously growing number of requests served.
+Technically, in Prometheus terms, it's a counter, but it contains the average per-second requests rate over a minute-long interval; not the monotonically growing number of requests served.
 You can consider it a shortcut for `rate(requests{}[1m])`; it doesn't change anything in the logic below.

 In the codebase I saw 2 different ways to calculate availability.
 It could be either